-For the year ended September 30, 2019, expenses for governmental activities totaled \$4,010,972.
-Municipal court and public safety expenses decreased but were offset by increases in general government and public works.
-The increase in expenses for general government can be mainly attributed to expenses associated with the chapter 380 property tax rebate and the PID property tax reimbursement.
+For the year ended September 30, 2020, expenses for governmental activities totaled \$4,051,251.
+Municipal court and public works expenses decreased but were offset by increases in general government and public safety.
+There was only an increase of one percent in overall expenses over the prior year.

-Net position before transfers for business-type activities increased \$558,849 compared to the prior year.
-Revenues increased \$92,607 compared to the prior year due to an increase in charges for services, which can be attributed to the growth the City has experienced.
-Expenses increased \$143,354 compared to the prior year due to an increase in operating expenses for the City during the year.
+Net position before transfers for business-type activities increased \$232,475 compared to the prior year.
+Revenues decreased by \$48,389 compared to the prior year due to a decrease in charges for services and other revenues.
+Expenses increased \$277,985 compared to the prior year due to an increase in operating expenses for the City during the year.